5GZORRO/5G-TRMF/README.md

 ## Configuration
 Before starting the 5G-TRMF, a two configuration steps should be carried out.

-On the one hand, we need to uncomment the proper endpoint to be consulted, 31113 for operator-A, 31114 for operator-B, 31115 for operator-C. These endpoints are declared in the _.env_ file as part of the root folder.
+On the one hand, we need to uncomment the proper endpoint to be consulted, 31113 for operator-A, 31114 for operator-B, 31115 for operator-C. Similarly, it should be also uncomment the proper Kafka endpoint based on the deployment testbed.
+These endpoints are declared in the _.env_ file as part of the root folder.

 ```
 pyvim .env